jj09/jj09.github.io/_posts/2022-03-28-growth-handbook.md

 <h3>Category expansion</h3>

+You can grow your product by introducing a new variation of it for current users, or to acquire new users.

 This is a very broad strategy and it depends on the type of your business.
 If you are selling t-shirts, start also selling hoodies.
 If you are selling books for elementary schools, start selling books for middle schools and high schools.
+Selling for individuals?
+Start selling for businesses, etc.

 <h3>Friction removal</h3>

 How many clicks it takes to make a purchase on your website?
 Or any activity that your user wants to perform?
 Simply reducing the number of actions (clicks, filling out forms, etc.) that is required to achieve something on your website or app would make your users use your product more.
-There is nothing more frustrating than 10s of clicks to go through multiple different views, with a lot of unnecessary information in order to achieve something.
+There is nothing more frustrating than tens of clicks to go through multiple different views, with a lot of unnecessary information in order to achieve something.
 I’ve seen that removing 1 text input from a form can increase the completion rate by 10%!
 Imagine if you can increase your sales by 10% just by removing one field from a form your users fill out to purchase your product.

 <h3>In-app upsells</h3>